gunnarhelgason/panic/README.md

 ## Example

-In this example, 100000 PAN's with the IIN '112233' are bruteforced.
+In this example, 100000 PAN's with the IIN '112233' are bruteforced in 23 minutes on a MacBook Air (Mid 2012 model).

 ```
 ~/d/p/panic ❯❯❯ time java -jar target/panic-0.1.0-SNAPSHOT-standalone.jar -i 112233 -t 4 -f resources/testdata